 Mary set out with fervor to see Elizabeth.
-We are not told the exact name of the town, but from Nazareth, the “hill country of Judea” would have been a 3-day journey.
-Remember, of course, she was pregnant as well.
+We are not told the exact name of the town, but from Nazareth, the “hill country of Judea” would have been a three-day journey.
+Remember, she was pregnant as well.
 She arrived and greeted Elizabeth, who had been in seclusion (1:24).

-Inspired by the Holy Spirit, Elizabeth pronounced a blessing on both Mary and her unborn child and recognized the favor of God she herself was experiencing in Mary’s presence (1:42-43).
-In this pronouncement, she identified Mary’s child with the title “Lord.”
-This word appears 17 times in Luke 1 and here is the first occurrence in reference to Jesus, instead of God the Father.
-This usage identifies the link between the person and the mission of the Father and the Son.
+Inspired by the Holy Spirit, Elizabeth pronounced a blessing on both Mary and her unborn child and recognized the favor of God she was experiencing in Mary's presence (1:42-43).
+In this pronouncement, she identified Mary's child with the title "Lord."
+This word appears 17 times in Luke 1, and here is the first occurrence referring to Jesus instead of God the Father.
+This usage identifies the link between the person and mission of the Father and the Son.

 This section concludes with a final blessing acknowledging Mary’s faithfulness to the promises of God.
-In all of this, it should be remembered that the Holy Spirit had given Elizabeth knowledge and spoke through her in this instance.
+In all of this, it should be remembered that the Holy Spirit had given Elizabeth knowledge and spoke through her.
 Remember, Zechariah had been muted for the duration of her pregnancy, so he was unable to inform her of his vision in the Temple and prophecy about John being filled with the Spirit, even before he was born (1:15).